simon-westcott/canopy-bootstrap/README.md

-Original style taken from: https://bootswatch.com/cosmo/
+Original style taken from: https://bootswatch.com/cosmo/ and used as a template.